zetxqx/inference-perf/deploy/README.md

 Take note of the image name once successfully pushed,replace `<your image here>` in `manifests.yaml` with this image name.

 `inference-perf` requires an input configuration file.
 This should be provided via a Kubernetes ConfigMap.
-You can create the ConfigMap using:
+Create the ConfigMap by running at the root of this repo:

 ```bash
 kubectl create configmap inference-perf-config --from-file=config.yml